angelo-v/wp-linked-data/src/readme.txt

 = 0.3 =
 * choose between locally hosted WebID and custom WebID
+* add RSA public key to your profile

 = 0.2 =
 * distinguish users (persons) and their user accounts